LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 #### `Ecto.Changeset` in LiveView

-There are two things to understand about `Ecto.Changeset`s, which make working with it a bit feel rather bend over backwards.
+There are two things to understand about `Ecto.Changeset`s, which make working with it feela bit bend over backwards.

 - Changesets are not stateful as in they're not mean to be continuously edited